 The play continued to unfold.

-The man brought the dog back on deck and hailed the owner, who eventually emerged.
-He immediately grasped the situation, taking the dog by the collar and gratefully shaking the hand of the rescuer.
+The man brought the dog back onto the deck of his boat and hailed the owner, who eventually emerged.
+He immediately grasped the situation, taking the dog by the collar, and gratefully shaking the hand of the rescuer.

 The dog however, had no intention of letting his rescuer leave.
 He wriggled free and cavorted around the man, licking his outstretched hand and nudging him back every time he went to go down the gangplank.

-Later we returned the same way and through a porthole saw the owner drying the animal off with a blow dryer!
+Later we returned the same way and through a porthole saw the owner drying the animal off with a hair dryer!

 I believe that interesting places are interesting as much for their history as for the stories that you bring home with you, stories that mould the character of the place forever in your memory.

-For me, Paris IS theatre and I have brought home many memories of vignetets played out upon her stages.
+For me, Paris IS theatre and I have brought home many memories of vignettes played out upon her stages.